Vectorly/docs/docs/index.md

 ### Video Vectorization

-Vectorly offers a video "compression service", whereby through an [upload form](https://vectorly.io/start/) (and soon, a web platform or API), we will compress videos for free.
+Vectorly offers a video "compression service", whereby through our [web platform](https://dashboard.vectorly.io/signup/) (and soon our API), we will compress videos.

 By "compression", we specifically mean "conversion" - and our service entails converting videos to our data-light vector based format.